-(c) Profit Center

-Profit Center : • A Center whose performance is measured in terms of both, the expenses it incurs and revenue it earns is called as profit center. • Thus the profit Center is that segment of the activity of a business with which both the revenues and

-- of a business with which both the revenues and expenses are identified and profit or loss made by that particular segment of activity is ascertained. - Profit Center is a responsibility Center for which both costs and revenues are accumulated. - As defined by CIMA London, profit Center is "a part of business accountable for costs and revenues" It may be called a Business Unit or Strategic Business Unit. - The object of profit Center is to maximize the Center's profit i.e. difference between revenues and expenses.
+(c) Profit Center Answer : (5 marks) [CMAIG - II] Profit Center : A Center whose performance is measured in terms of both, the expenses it incurs and revenue it earns is called as profit center.
+Thus the profit Center is that segment of the activity of a business with which both the revenues and expenses are identified and profit or loss made by that particular segment of activity is ascertained.
+Profit Center is a responsibility Center for which both costs and revenues are accumulated.
+As defined by CIMA London, profit Center is "a part of business accountable for costs and revenues" It may be called a Business Unit or Strategic Business Unit.
+The object of profit Center is to maximize the Center's profit i.e. difference between revenues and expenses.